 Discover the joy of gardening through this article.
 Gardening is the practice, and sometimes the art, of sowing, planting, and maintaining plants in a garden in ideal conditions for their development.
 This practice meets a need for aesthetics and/or food.
-The same applies to vineyard if it’s not too big, and it’s just your hobby.
+The same applies to a vineyard if it’s not too big and it’s just your hobby.
 In this case, your vineyard is also your art.

 The term “gardening” is used mainly for leisure, ornamental and self-consumption activities practiced by individuals and entities practicing non-profit direct, while the terms market gardening, horticulture, arboriculture, floriculture… are professional activities that aim to produce and sell fruit, flowers, vegetables, fruit and ornamental trees and various other plant products.

 Gardening methods around the world vary according to the climate, soil, uses, and resources available to the gardener.

 In this sense, there is a difference between gardening and agriculture.
 The difference between gardening and agriculture is essentially a difference of scale.
 It means: gardening can be a hobby or tending towards food self-sufficiency, providing an additional income, while agriculture is part of a profitability approach.

 Gardening operations are often manual and use little financial means, typically some hand tools, such as a shovel, rake, basket, watering can wheelbarrow, and hand-made compost.
 In comparison, agriculture in industrialized countries is more likely to use mechanization, chemical fertilizers, animal manures such as fertilizers and fertilizers, efficient irrigation systems, and so on.

 Gardening is generally associated with the maintenance of a garden and less with its creation alone.